 It is preferred to make packaging trays and blisters for storing vegetables, meats, and fruits in the food packaging industry.

-HDPE or High-Density Polyethylene has FDA code “2” is a tough and rigid thermoplastic material known for its outstanding tensile strength, low cost, high melting point, and good impact strength.
-It is resistant to corrosion, cracking, and weathering; it also exhibits good withstanding ability towards mold, insects, rot, and mildew.
+HDPE or High-Density Polyethylene has FDA code “2” and is a tough and rigid thermoplastic material known for its outstanding tensile strength, low cost, high melting point, and good impact strength.
+It is resistant to corrosion, cracking, and weathering and exhibits good withstanding ability towards mold, insects, rot, and mildew.

-The food safe plastic has a fabulous strength to density ratio of 0.93 to 0.97 g.
+The food safe plastic has a tremendous strength-to-density ratio of 0.93 to 0.97 g.
 When seen under a microscope, it is noticeable that HDPE has a linear structure with little branching, resulting in a stronger molecular structure and greater tensile strength.